 6. All items noted on the various sections and categories will be moved to the summary page under various headings in order of severity of the issues.

 7. Upon your arrival onsite, the inspector will ask you to sign the pre-inspection agreement.

-1. You are welcome to accompany the inspector on all areas of the inspection except the roof.
-Our business insurance does not cover the client in the event of a fall.
+1. You are welcome to accompany the inspector on all areas of the inspection unless it could be dangerous.
+Our business insurance does not cover the client in the event of a fall or injury.

 2. You are encouraged to ask questions about anything that you don't understand or have any concerns about.

 3. The inspector will point out various items such as water shut-off locations, gas shut-offs, GFCI outlets and their operation, the location of electrical panels, water heaters, furnace and air conditioners etc.